Maktoum Bin Mohammed Witnesses Launch Of WEF's Young Global Leaders Annual Summit In Dubai

-(MENAFN- Khaleej Times) The World Economic Forum's (WEF) Young Global Leaders (YGL) Annual Summit kicked off in Dubai on Thursday with the attendance of Sheikh Maktoum bin Mohammed bin Rashid Al Maktoum, First Deputy Ruler of Dubai, Deputy Prime Minister of the UAE and Minister of Finance, and member of the Young Global Leaders Council.
+DUBAI, 19th October, 2023 (WAM) -- The World Economic Forum's (WEF) Young Global Leaders (YGL) Annual Summit kicked off in Dubai today with the attendance of H.H.
+Sheikh Maktoum bin Mohammed bin Rashid Al Maktoum, First Deputy Ruler of Dubai, Deputy Prime Minister, Minister of Finance, and member of the Young Global Leaders Council.
 This is the first time the gathering is being held in the UAE.

 Around 500 members of WEF's YGL will take part in sessions and workshops during the inaugural edition of the summit, addressing questions around climate change, environmental degradation, geopolitics, AI, human development, economies and other critical topics.
 The summit is being held from 19th to 21st October, as part of the strategic partnership between the UAE government and the World Economic Forum.